 Traffic Offenses & Driver’s License Suspension

-Texas Department of Public Safety, a person’s driver’s license will be suspended automatically
+According to the Texas Department of Public Safety, a person’s driver’s license will be suspended automatically if they have:

 - If they accumulate seven (7) or more moving traffic violations within 24 months.